ariga/atlas/doc/md/cli/projects.md

 ---
 ### Project Files

-Project files provide a convenient way to describe and work with different environments which are managed using Atlas.
+Project files provide a convenient way to describe and interact with multiple environments when working with Atlas.
 A project file is a file named `atlas.hcl` which is located at the root of the project and contains one or `env` blocks.
 For example: